Hebrews

 This also should be the aim of our life.

-Yes, we should seek to become more like Christ
+Yes, we should seek to become more like Christ everyday.

-now are we the sons of God, and it doth not yet appear what we shall be: but we
+1 John 3:2 "Beloved, now are we the sons of God, and it doth not yet appear what we

-know that, when he shall appear, we shall be like him; for we shall see
+shall be: but we know that, when he shall appear, we shall be like him; for we

-him as he is."
+shall see him as he is."

-In the meantime, we should follow after holiness,
+In the meantime, we should follow after holiness, but we

-So the admonition in verse 14 is to "follow".
+So the admonition in verse 14 is to "follow.”

 And He does expect us to do it.

-If this is not our desire, if this is not
+If this is not our desire, if this is not our aim, we

-our aim, we will not "see
+will not "see the Lord,"

-Jesus told Peter "If I wash thee not, thou hast no part with me."
+Jesus told Peter, "If I wash thee not, thou hast no part with me."

 ~ ~ ~ ~ ~ ~

-Immediately after this exhortation we find a solemn
+Immediately after this exhortation, we find a solemn

 warning.

-diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled;"
+V 15 "Looking diligently lest any man fail of the grace of God; lest any root

-In reading various commentators I found that
+In reading various commentators, I found that there wasn’t

-there wasn’t a general agreement on the interpretation of this verse.
+a general agreement on the interpretation of this verse.

 H.A.
-Ironside thinks
+Ironside thinks these

-these verses describes an individual in a Christian assembly who has failed
+verses describe an individual in a Christian assembly who has failed "of the grace of God" in the sense

-sense that he has not followed peace with all men and holiness toward God.
+that he has not followed peace with all men and holiness toward God.

-he was referring to an unsafe person or a backslidden child of God.
+whether he was referring to an unsafe person or a backslidden child of God.

 On the other hand, Matthew Henry, who is a diligent

-to think Matthew Henry is correct.
+think Matthew Henry is correct.

 His interpretation seems to fit in with the rest of

-Hebrews, as one of the main reasons for writing this book was to combat the problem of apostasy in the early Hebrew Christian Church.
+Hebrews, as one of the main reasons for writing this book was to combat the

-However, we know that a bitter attitude can exist
+However, we know that a bitter attitude can exist among

-among Christians as well as apostates.
+Christians as well as apostates.

-And without doubt such an attitude among Christians has caused a great deal of damage to the bride of Christ.
+caused a great deal of damage to the bride of Christ.

 So here is the gist of what Matthew Henry is teaching concerning